How it works

 Sharps S D G H J = C# D# F# G# A#

-Reading the Score
+Reading the score

-When you start a practice session, a cursor highlights the current position in the score.
+When you start a session, a cursor highlights the current position in the score.
 Play the note(s) shown at the cursor to advance.

 • Green — you played the correct note.